FAQ (Frequently Asked Questions)

-(Special note: for the Sun Run and Times Colonist 10k's, because of their large size, we only use the top 1000 men and women overall for scoring.
-If you are not in the top 1000 it's up to you to notify us that you participated in those events, to get them counted towards your number of races.)
+Special note: for the Sun Run and TC10k, because of their large size, we only score the finishers up to 1 hour.
+If you finished after the 1 hour mark, it’s up to you to notify us that you participated in those events, to get your score added to the database.

 No, both members and non-members are eligible.
 Non-members pay day of event BCA fees ($3) when they pay their race entry fee.

-However, to receive Timex BC Road Running Series prize money (top 4 open men and women), you must be a member of BC Athletics: Competitive, Recreational or Masters.
+However, to receive BC Road Running Series prize money (top 4 open men and women), you must be a member of BC Athletics: Competitive, Road & Trail or Masters.

 Only your best 5 race scores count towards your total.
 When you run more than 5 races, the new score, if higher, replaces your lowest one in the best 5, rather than adding directly to the total.
 If the latest race score is not greater than your 5th highest to date, your total will not change.